 This application was assessed in accordance with the applicable statutory and non-statutory plans.
 The application is consistent with the applicable statutory plans and surrounding land uses.
-At this time, Administration recommends approval of first reading to Bylaw 2018-04 to gain additional public input through the Public Hearing.
+At this time, Administration recommends providing second and third reading to Bylaw 2018-04 subject to consideration of any comments at the Public Hearing.